codesankalp/TODO-CLI/README.md

 ### 2. List all pending todos

-Use the `ls` command to see all the todos that are not yet complete.
+The `ls` command to see all the todos that are not yet complete.
 The most recently added todo should be displayed first.

 ```
 $ ./todo ls